bravecollective/neucore-mumble-plugin/README.md

   - `sudo systemctl daemon-reload`
   - `sudo systemctl enable mumble-authenticator@1`
   - `sudo systemctl start mumble-authenticator@1`

+Please note that the authenticator must be restarted after Mumble has been restarted.

 If you run multiple virtual servers, you can either use the same authenticator service for them by adding the other server IDs to `servers` in the configuration file or a separate service.
 For a